Bringing Relatives To The UK

 As of 1 October 2024, it is no longer possible for hosts who are close family members or in close relationships with their guests to make new claims for the ‘thank you’ payments.
 You may find it easier to add them to your tenancy agreement with your landlord’s permission, and for them to pay their share of the rent, for which they may be entitled to receive help from the UK benefits system.
 See Renting Privately for more information on this.

-What should my guests do on arrival?
+What should my relatives do on arrival?

 A good place to start is our Priority Tasks On Arrival.
 You can also look at our Top Tips for Ukrainian Refugees.